HandBrake/HandBrake-docs/source/docs/en/latest/developer/build-mac.markdown

 This process will take a few minutes.
 If necessary, the script will provide you with instructions for adding the resulting binaries location to your environment's `PATH`[^default-path].
 Do this now.

-Build HandBrake.
+### Build HandBrake using command line

 To build the command line interface only, disable the graphical interface by appending `--disable-xcode`.

     ./configure --launch-jobs=$(sysctl -n hw.activecpu) --launch